 The 8088 wasn’t the most efficient CPU of its era and NEC tried to address that, which is why a V20 is a bit faster than an 8088 when running at the same clock speed.
 The V20 gets about 20% more work done per clock cycle than its more famous competitor.

 The V20 also ran at higher clock rates than the 8088, generally at 8, 10, and 16 MHz, but in PC applications it was generally clocked at 7.16 or 9.54 MHz.
 When you swap it in for an 8088, it runs at the same clock speed as the 8088 it replaced.

 The V20 is still an XT-class CPU, like the 8088.
 But if you have an 8088-based system and want to put a little more spring in its step, the V20 is a reasonably priced upgrade to do so.

 The PC-Sprint and the NEC V20

 In the mid 1980s, there was a hack going around called the PC-Sprint.
-This was a free project that made a cheap accelerator for an IBM PC or XT.
+This was (and is) a free project that made a cheap accelerator for an IBM PC or XT, and a number of the more popular compatibles like the original Compaq Portable and the early Tandy 1000/1000A.
 In theory it might work with some XT clone motherboards too.
 By adding the PC-Sprint daughterboard to a PC or XT and swapping the CPU, you can run a PC or XT at 7.16 MHz instead of 4.77 MHz.
 Some people call this the first overclocking project, but it’s not really overclocking.
 You’re swapping the CPU for one that runs at the rated speed, and the whole point of the mod is running the rest of the board at 4.77 MHz.